 NOLA DIY lists most of the rock and punk Shows.

 The Local Alternative weekly for New Orleans is the Gambit weekly which you can access at the site Best of New Orleans.
 Offbeat has a list of live music clubs around town.
 Mojono.comhas a good club listing as well.
 Also check live New Orleans.

 A good quickie tour in New Orleans-

-Eat chargrilled oysters at acme, drink at Bar Mon Cher or Napoleon House, drink at the abbey and Aunt Tikis (never closes) , see a rock show at Siberia or Poor Boys, see some jazz on Frenchmen Street (Spotted Cat is a good free choice), 2 am beignets at cafe dumond, grab a takeout mufalatta or All That Jazz and dirty rice at verti marte.
+Eat chargrilled oysters at Acme, drink at Napoleon House, drink at the abbey and Aunt Tikis (never closes) , see a rock show at Siberia or Poor Boys, see some jazz on Frenchmen Street (Spotted Cat is a good free choice), 2 am beignets at Cafe Dumond, grab a takeout mufalatta or All That Jazz and dirty rice at verti marte.

 First Timers to do, more on the normal tourist side:

 1. Frenchmen Street at night-bunch of different bars with jazz, soul, etc. Spotted Cat is a good one for Traditional jazz.
 DBA across the street has occasional rock too.

 2. Streetcar ride out to cemetaries to wander around.
 While out that way you can get to Liuzzas or Katies.